raulf21/PasswordManager/README.md

 # PasswordManager
 This project provides a set of functions for storing and retrieving password entries in a database, as well as for encrypting and decrypting the passwords.
-The code uses the AES encryption algorithm, the PBKDF2 key derivation function, and the SHA-512 hash function.
-The project also includes a password generator, which creates a random password for the user.
-The code also includes a command-line interface for adding and retrieving password entries from the database.
+The code uses the AES encryption algorithm, the SHA-256 hash function, and the pyperclip library for copying the password to the clipboard.
+The project also includes a password generator, a command-line interface for adding and retrieving password entries from the database and two-factor authentication.

 ### Dependencies
 * pycryptodome library